A RedBlackTbl.T is a subtype of a SortedTable.T, but it is

 CONST Brand = "(RedBlackTbl " & Key.Brand & " " & Value.Brand & ")";

-is revealed to have brandBrand
+The typeTis revealed to have brandBrand.

 \subsection{Method Specifications}

-evaluates to a new table with no
+The expression NEW(T).init() evaluates to a new table with no

-method may also be invoked on an existing table
+elements.
+The init method may also be invoked on an existing table

 to delete all of its entries.

-The implementation calls the keyCompare
+The implementation calls the keyCompare method to compare two keys.

-method simply returns Key.Compare(k1, k2)
+The default keyCompare method simply returns Key.Compare(k1, k2).

-However, subtypes may wish to override the keyCompare
+However, subtypes may wish to override the keyCompare method to

-effect a new key ordering. keyCompare
+effect a new key ordering. keyCompare is required to implement a

 total order.

-method returns an iterator of type Iterator
+The iterate method returns an iterator of type Iterator, a

-method resets the
+subtype of SortedTbl.Iterator.
+Its reset method resets the

 iterator.
 This allows clients to iterate over a table multiple times

-without having to allocate a new Iterator
+without having to allocate a new Iterator object on each pass.

 \subsection{Synchronization}